centrifugal/centrifugo/docs/content/server/authentication.md

 This field contains a `base64` representation of your bytes.
 After receiving Centrifugo will decode base64 back to bytes and will embed result into various places described above.

+### channels

+New in v2.4.0

+Optional array of strings with server-side channels.
+See more details about [server-side subscriptions](server_subs.md).

 ## Examples

 Let's look how to generate connection HS256 JWT in Python: